What are the weight limits on each wheelie bin?

 Why do waste bins have weight allowances?

 It is industry standard for all commercial containers to have a weight allowance due to health and safety reasons.
-This also helps prevent the bins being used in the incorrect manner.
+This also helps prevent the bins being used in an incorrect manner.

 What waste can go into recycling?